TimeDoctorLLC/supervisor_grace/README.md

 You must restart Supervisor for the grace interface to be loaded.

 ## Usage
-We use this programe config as an example:
+We use this program config as an example:
 ```
 [program:foo]
 command=ping google.com             ; the program (relative uses PATH, can take args)